Heavy-Division/B78XH-wasm/.github/CONTRIBUTING.md

 13. Make your changes in the IDE, save, and build the .wasm binary.
 14. Restart the flight to see your changes.

-> Note: It is recommended to use Fast WASM compilation in the MSFS developer menu.
+> Note: It is recommended to use Fast WASM compilation in the MSFS developer options menu.
 When returning to normal flying, it is recommended to turn this off.